 The exchange has embraced technology with initiatives like electronic trading and real-time data access for investors.

-NSE vs BSE – Which one is better?
+NSE vs BSE – Which One is Better?

 This is a common question that investors and traders often grapple with in the BSE vs NSE debate.
 When placing an order and anticipating its execution, the investor’s focus is not on which stock exchange has a more extensive history.